 for squamous form of cancer is higher than the non-squamous form.
 It is around 71% in the first stage and decreases to 21% in the last stage for squamous cancer.
 Non-squamous type has a lower survival rate of 59% in the first stage and 7% in the final stage.

 Anal cancer life expectancy is very important for effective research.
-Anal cancer survival rate
+Anal cancer link

 shows the overall severity of the disease worldwide and helps to make the cure methods more efficient.